 - The “Closure” column refers to where the trade closed.

-- 2018 was a bear market, as defined by the Crypto-ML Market Index.
+- 2018 was a bear market, as defined by the Crypto-ML Fear and Greed Index.
 It is our recommendation to be cautious of taking long trades during bear markets.
 It’s is favorable to swim with the current.
 There is a greater risk during this period.